Written byConnie Yang

 2. If it's not a boot volume, and you don't want to schedule it checked the next time the computer restarts, type N (means no).
 Then, close the opened file on the volume, and type chkdsk /f or chkdsk /r again.

-During chkdsk running, an error message similar to '10 lost allocation units found in 3 chains.
+During CHKDSK running, an error message similar to '10 lost allocation units was found in 3 chains.
 Convert lost chains to files?' displayed.

-Solution: To avoid data loss, it is suggested that you type Y. Then, the operating system will save each lost chain in the root directory as a file with a name in the format File nnnn.chk.
+Solution: To avoid data loss, it is suggested that you type Y. Then, the OS will save each lost chain in the root directory as a file with a name in the format File nnnn.chk.

 It reminds an 'Invalid Parameter' after you have typed a cmd command.

 The system can't recognize an incorrect command.
 You type a command word-by-word.
 Thus, it is inescapable that you have typed the wrong command.
-For example, you type a wrong letter by mistake, forget leaving a space, or others.
+For example, you type a wrong letter by mistake, forget to leave a space or others.

 Solution: Make a confirmation on the typed command every time you finished typing, especially for the correction of a parameter.

-Chkdsk is a very useful utility for checking and repairing disks.
-This guide can help you master chkdsk quickly.
-And more importantly, it also offers you efficient solutions for the error message issues during running chkdsk.
+CHKDSK /F or /R is a very useful utility for checking and correcting errors on the disks.
+This guide can help you learn about the differences between CHKDSK /F and CHKDSK /R quickly.
+And more importantly, it also offers you efficient solutions when CHKDSK /F or /R gets stuck or fails to run.